 What makes a great candidate?
 Is it technical skills, emotional intelligence, a learning mindset or all of the above?
-This article highlights four qualities that separate the best from the rest.
+This article highlights four qualities that separate the best job candidate from the rest.

 Staring at a list of open positions that’s as long as a CVS receipt?
 You’re not alone.